project-bluebird/dodo/README.md

 Dodo is a package that provides a scaffold for building air traffic control agents, as part of the [Simurgh](https://github.com/alan-turing-institute/simurgh) project.
 The packages is written in Python ([PyDodo](#pydodo)) and R ([rdodo](#rdodo)).

-Note that the package requires [BlueBird](https://github.com/alan-turing-institute/bluebird) **version >= 1.3**.
+Note that the package is built to communicate with **[BlueBird](https://github.com/alan-turing-institute/bluebird) version >= 2.0**.

-All the default settings and parameter values are specified in a common [configuration file](config.yml).
+All the default settings and parameter values (e.g., BlueBird version number) are specified in a common [configuration file](config.yml).

-For an overview of all functionality, please read the [Specification](Specification.md) document.
+For an overview of all functionality, please read the [specification](Specification.md) document.

 ### Contents